CanastaWiki/Canasta-CLI/docs/guide/backup.md

 canasta backup restore -i myinstance -s abc123 --skip-safety-backup
 ```

-### Restoring a single wiki's database
+### Restoring a single wiki

-To restore only one wiki's database from a backup without overwriting shared files (config, extensions, skins, images, etc.):
+To restore only one wiki from a backup without affecting the rest of the installation:

 ```bash
 canasta backup restore -i myinstance -s abc123 -w wiki2
 ```

-This is useful when you need to roll back a single wiki in a farm without affecting the rest of the installation.
+This restores the wiki's database, per-wiki settings (`config/settings/wikis/{id}/`), images (`images/{id}/`), and public assets (`public_assets/{id}/`).
+Shared files like global config, extensions, and skins are left untouched.

 The wiki ID must exist in the current installation's `wikis.yaml`.

 ### Restoring a backup to a different instance